nizamshaikh12/credit-scoring-ml-labs/README.md

 # Credit Scoring ML Labs

-Collection of two mini-projects exploring credit risk modelling with Kaggle datasets.
+Exploring credit risk modelling with Kaggle datasets.
 The notebooks walk through end-to-end workflows for building and evaluating models that predict credit default or credit score from applicant and account features.

 ## Project Overview

 This repo contains two related labs:

 1. **Credit Score Modelling (Conor Sully dataset)**
-   Uses the `credit_score.csv` dataset to model both:
+   Uses the `credit_score.csv` dataset from kaggle to model both:
    - `CREDIT_SCORE` as a regression target, and
    - `DEFAULT` as a classification target.